nocalhost/nocalhost.github.io/docs/installation.md

 1. Download the latest version from our [Github Repo](https://github.com/nocalhost/nocalhost-vscode-plugin/releases/latest)
 2. Open VS Code and go to `Extensions` by click the <img src={useBaseUrl('/img/icons/vs-code-icon.jpg')} width="20" /> icon
 3. Click <img src={useBaseUrl('/img/icons/cluster-action-icon.jpg')} width="20" /> on the top right of the `Extension` list, select `Install from VSIX...`, select the `VSIX` downloaded above
+4. Download the latest nhctl from out [Github Repo](https://github.com/nocalhost/nocalhost/releases), and put it under `~/.nh/bin/` then named nhctl, you need to give this binary execution permission (chmod +x ./nhctl). (the path is %homepath%/.nh/bin/ in windows, and the binary named 'nhctl.exe', no need to grant additional execution permissions under windows)

 <figure className="img-frame">
   <img className="gif-img" src={useBaseUrl('/img/installation/vs-manual.jpg')} />